A hero remembered never dies: Local officers remember fallen brother

+The pews on the right side of the chapel were predominantly filled with UPD officers.

-The midday sun pushed through the blue and red stained glass window and stained the walls with purple shadows.
+The midday sun pushed through the blue and red stained glass window and painted the walls with purple shadows.
 UPD Lieutenant Kendall Brown sang the “National Anthem.”

 Langley was at a traffic stop for speeding when he reached inside the vehicle to turn it off.
 Daniel Cummings, who was an Ole Miss student at the time, drug Langley for 200 yards before Langley fell and hit his head, according to the Associated Press.